CenturyLinkCloud/PublicKB/Wordpress/wordpress-plugin-installation.md

   _In this example we will be installing Akismet_.

-5. Locate the local folder the plugin was downloaded to and copy it into the plugins folder of your cloned GitHub repository.
+5. Locate the local folder the plugin was downloaded to and copy it into the plugins folder of your cloned Git repository.

   ![](../images/wp_plugin_installation/wp_plugin_installation_03.png "wp_plugin_installation_03.png")